neilramaswamy/structured-streaming/docs/guides/io/sinks.md

 # Sinks

-Output sinks store Structured Streaming results from a streaming DataFrame into external storage.
+Structured Streaming writes its results to a sink that you specify.

 ## Built-in sinks

 Structured Streaming supports the following production sinks out-of-the-box:

 - **File sink** - Stores the output to a specified directory and format.
+Supports exactly-once fault tolerance.
 - **Kafka sink** - Stores the output to one or more topics in Kafka.
+Supports at-least-once fault tolerance.
 - **ForeachBatch sink** - Allows you to specify a function that is executed on the output data of every micro-batch of a streaming query.
+Fault tolerance depends upon the implementation. <!--not clear what this means-->
 - **Foreach sink** - Allows custom write logic on every row of a streaming query.
+Supports at-least-once fault tolerance.
 - **Console sink (for debugging)** - Prints the output to the console/stdout every time there is a trigger.
 Both, Append and Complete output modes, are supported.
 This should be used for debugging purposes on low data volumes as the entire output is collected and stored in the driver’s memory after every trigger.
-Never use this in production, since it isn't fault-tolerant[^1].
+Never use this in production, since it isn't fault-tolerant.
 - **Memory sink (for debugging)** - he output is stored in memory as an in-memory table.
 Both, Append and Complete output modes, are supported.
 This should be used for debugging purposes on low data volumes as the entire output is collected and stored in the driver’s memory.
 Hence, use it with caution.
-This sink isn't fault-tolerant[^1].
+This sink isn't fault-tolerant.
 However, in Complete Mode, a restarted query recreates the full table.

-[^1]:
-    A sink is fault-tolerant if it is able to replay data in the case of failure.
-The socket source doesn't persist the data it receives, so it can't replay data.
-The file source and Kafka source both support replay, so they are considered fault-tolerant.

 ## Sink reference